andreasfaerber/vzpbackup/README.md

 	Parameter to change the default backup directory.
 Either use the parameter or change the script.

+--compress=<Compression> (Default: no(ne))

+    Allows you to compress the resulting archive file using either bzip2, gzip or xz to save some disk space.

 --all

 	This will backup _all_ containers that are currently